-Welcome to this post on dhurrie rugs where we answer the question, what is a dhurrie rug?
+Welcome to this post on what are dhurrie rugs where we shall talk about;

 #1 Iron Gate Jute Dhurrie Rug

 - It is hand-woven

 - Made from natural Jute and wool which is eco-friendly and non-toxic.

 - It is reversible to lower the wear-it can be used from both sides.

 #2 HEBE Cotton Dhurrie Rug